Created the Linux kernel while

 You will also often see GUI program names start with an X or referred to as "X11", "X windows", or just "X" programs.
 That's because the GUI on Linux/UNIX is a little more sophisticated.
 A piece of software called an "X-server" actually generates the graphics, and a different piece, called a "desktop manager" (like Gnome or KDE) manages the display of the graphics.
 This is done so that a central server can generate the graphics while individual workstations can display them the way they want by customizing their desktop manager settings.
 (Linux/UNIX was into "thin clients" long before it became fashionable in the Windows world.)
 On a single Linux PC with a GUI installed, the X-server piece and the desktop piece just run on the same machine.
 (Programs that are not written for a GUI, i.e. are written for the character-based shell interface, are referred to as "console" programs.)

 Drawing on the Windows comparisons a little more, you may be familiar with Windows 2000.
-There are two versions of Windows 2000, Server and Professional (Workstation).
+There were two versions of Windows 2000, Server and Professional (Workstation).
 With Linux there is only one version, and a Linux system can be either a server, or a workstation, or both simultaneously.
 You decide if the system is a server or a workstation simply by the services and applications you run on it.
-The routine on the Installation page will install both server and workstation applications.
-By following this installation routine, you'll end up with a Linux system similar to one in the following diagram.
-(There's now a free and open version of Sun's Star Office product called Open Office and some kind folks have created a Debian package of it.
-See the Resources page for a link to them.)

 When compared to a common Windows PC the main difference is that the GUI is integrated into the operating system with versions of Windows after 3.x.
 As you can see, conceptually they are the same.
 It's just that the software (both OS and applications) that is run on the system are different, and with Linux the GUI is run like an optional application (it's not forced on you by the OS).
 Be aware that the items listed in the "Application" layer are OS-specific.
 That is, you can't run Windows applications on a Linux system and you can't run Linux applications on a Windows system.
 Some larger "name brand" applications are available in different, platform-specific versions.
 For example, the Adobe Acrobat Reader has versions available for Windows, Linux, and Macintosh.

 The real differences between Linux and Windows can be seen in the server area.
-While Windows 2000 Server would crawl on a Pentium-II with 64 meg of RAM, this same hardware would make a respectable Linux server.
+While Windows Server 2016 would crawl on an older Pentium-class system (if it could be installed at all), this same hardware would make a respectable Linux server.
 The biggest difference, however, is in the software and licensing costs.
-While the Windows server software does include the IIS Web server software, the server software will cost you $1,000.
+While the Windows server software does include the IIS Web server software, the server software will cost you $800.
 And that's only for anonymous access to the Web pages hosted on the server.
-If you plan to have any Web pages that people log in to, you'll need to get an "Internet Connector License" for an additional $2,000.
-The Exchange e-mail server software only costs $680 but it'll be a mail server no one can access.
+If you plan to have any Web pages that people log in to, you'll need to get an "Internet Connector License" for an additional $1,900.
+The Exchange e-mail server software costs around $3,000 but it'll be a mail server no one can access.
 For that you need CALs (Client Access Licenses).
-You not only need Exchange CALs (around $80 per user) so people can use the Exchange application, but because the Exchange application is hosted on a Windows server you'll need Windows Server CALs (which are around another $30 per user) so they can access the application.
+You not only need Exchange CALs (around $40 per user) so people can use the Exchange application, but because the Exchange application is hosted on a Windows server you'll need Windows Server CALs (which are around another $36 per user) so they can access the application.
 Here is how the costs compare for 100 users with a combination Web/Mail server:

 And this doesn't even get into the annual costs associated with Microsoft's "Software Assurance" program.
 These costs are just to get things set up initially.
-The above prices were taken from the CDW Web site (www.cdw.com) for the Windows 2000 and Exchange 2000 products.
-If your organization has close to 500 users the additional Exchange and Server CALs raise the cost to $58,680.
+The above prices were taken from the CDW Web site (www.cdw.com) for the Windows 2012 and Exchange 2016 products.
+If your organization has close to 500 users the additional Exchange and Server CALs raise the cost to nearly $42,000.
 You can verify the need for the above connector and CALs by calling Microsoft at

 1-800-RU-LEGITand select the options for pre-sales licensing.
 And that's just for a Web/E-mail server.
 Setting up database server using SQL Server also involves application CALs so the cost difference between Linux and Windows for a mid-sized organization would be well into six figures for two servers.